England beaten in World Cup thriller

 Set 311, the defending champions were taken agonisingly close by a magnificent 109 not out from Nat Sciver.

-Needing 16 from the final over, bowled by Jess Jonassen, England could only manage three to lose by 12 runs.
+Needing 16 from the final over, bowled by Jess Jonassen, England could only manage three to end on 298-8 and lose by 12 runs.

 On a day when Australia paid tribute to legendary leg-spinner Shane Warne and wicketkeeping great Rod Marsh, the tournament favourites posted 310-3 - the highest total by any team against England.